rafaelaqfc/Statistical-Modelling-Project/README.md

 Also, it was done a sampling of the population of network citybikes stations with a *for loop* in Python.
 With that, it was extracted 10% of the population randomnly.
 To check if both the population and sample had a similar distribution, they were compared with visualization graphs.

 ### Step 3: Exploring the data through EDA process before and after joining datasets in order to create our own SQLite3 database
 At this step, the question about which variables could predict the amount of bikes available to be rentend more often in a station started to guide the research.
 So, while the EDA was being done, the data was been analyzed and interpreted.
-Questions such *what type of variables are in the data?*, *What variables play different roles in the dataset and might impact the free bikes?*, *what are the variable’s type?*, among others, were important to understand the possible predictor variables of the dependent varibale (*free bikes*).
+Questions such *what type of variables are in the data?*, *What variables play different roles in the dataset and might impact the free bikes?*, *what are the variable’s type?*, among others, were important to understand the possible predictor variables of the dependent variable (*free bikes*).

 In regards to the data cleaning and transformation, these were some of the modifications done:
 - Checking missing data, such as NaN, Non-null and empty spaces;